 Please click on one of the Canary Islands below to discover it’s top dive site!

-Gran Canaria is often referred to as the “Miniature Continent,” it boasts a large diversity in landscape.
+Gran Canaria is often referred to as the “Miniature Continent,” as it boasts a large diversity in it’s landscape.
 You can enjoy long golden beaches in the South of the island and dense pine forests on the West coast.

-The number 1 dive site of Gran Canaria - El cabron
+The number 1 dive site of Gran Canaria - El Cabron

 El Cabron is only one of three Marine Reserves in the Canary Islands.
 Located on the East Coast of Gran Canaria, it was voted as one of the top ten dive sites in Europe.
 The rocky and rugged terrain combined with the underwater volcanic landscape and average water temperature of 20 degrees is why El Cabron deserves a spot on the list.